DER, DG, Net Metering and More

 For many building owners, the roof is the preferred site for a PV array because it is out of the way, close to the existing electrical system, and above many objects that cast shade.
 Most rooftop systems are mounted on racks that stand above the roof.
 These racks can hold PV panels at either the same slope as the roof surface, or at a steeper angle that optimizes the exposure to incoming solar energy.
 Rooftop systems can also utilize solar “shingles,” thin-film modules that take the place of standard roofing shingles.

-For more information on photovoltaic systems, visit the website of the National Renewable Energy Lab at www.nrel.gov/solar.
+For more information on photovoltaic systems, visit the website of the National Renewable Energy Lab at www.nrel.gov/solar(link is external).